viwnj/graphql-learning/README.md

-### GraphQL Learning
+### GraphQL Playground

-I've been interested on GraphQL for a while now, so this project is where I practice and learn a little bit of it.
+I've been interested on GraphQL for a while now, so this project is a playground where I practice and learn a little bit.

 These are the steps I'll take in order to learn a little bit more about GraphQL: